Foster Care Services

 The first priority of Child and Family Services is to maintain children at home with their family, if they can safely do so.
-If a child cannot safely remain at home, the next best option is placement in the home of someone familiar – a kinship caregiver.
-Kinship caregivers are preferred placements for children due to their knowledge of and relationship with the family and the child.
-Because of their personal attachment to the child, kinship caregivers are generally willing to provide a permanent home for children who are unable to return home.
+If a child cannot safely remain at home, the next best option is placement in a family setting with a kinship caregiver or foster family.